3saster/fullscrn_huds/readme.txt

 * CHANGELOG *

 > Version 5.X.X (XXX XX, 2019)
-  NOTE: Now requires GZDoom 4.2.0 (or higher), but also works with LZDoom 3.8.3 (or higher) [ALL] Level stats: Available fonts are now "Default", "Console Font", "Memento Mori 2",
-                     and "Status Report" (new)
-  [ALL] Level stats: Interpolation added
+  NOTE: Now requires GZDoom 4.2.0+ or LZDoom 3.8.3+ [ALL] Level stats: Available fonts are now "Default", "Console Font", "Memento Mori 2" and "Status Report" (new) [ALL] Level stats: Interpolation added
   [ALL] Level stats: Realignments/scaling adjustments for all font types [ALL] Level stats: Fixed incorrect stats order in bottom-right corner